Watering Plants While Away

 - Mow your lawn just before you leave, but cut it a bit higher than you normally would.
 Taller grass is more resistant to drought because it shades the soil, which prevents evaporation.
 Leave the clippings in place to add moisture-retentive organic matter to the soil.

-- If you have someone watering in your absence and you want to make the job easier for them, position our AquaCone® Watering Devices or more decorative Terra Cotta AquaCone® Watering Device at the base of garden plants or in containers.
+- If you have someone watering in your absence and you want to make the job easier for them, position our AquaCone® Watering Devices at the base of garden plants or in containers.
 Ask the person to fill each AquaCone a few times per week, or as often as you think necessary.
-Both types of AquaCone apply water directly to roots and minimize evaporation.
-They release all their water within a few minutes, so they may need to be filled frequently while you're away.
+The AquaCone applies water directly to roots and minimize evaporation.
+It releases the water within a few minutes, so they may need to be filled frequently while you're away.

 - If you plan to travel frequently or live in a drought-prone area, consider mixing Terra-Sorb crystals into your potting soil.
 The crystals can be used in planters and even in garden beds.
 The super-absorbent hydrogel crystals, made from potassium-based polymers, start out the size of coarse sand, and then swell to the size of a blueberry when moistened.
 As the soil around them dries, the crystals shrink, releasing their water to the soil.
 The crystals swell so dramatically when moistened, it's important to follow the recommended application rate carefully to avoid overwhelming containers.